bhdicaire/dataLossPrevention/README.md

 Friend don’t let friends test the effectiveness of a DLP solution with production data.
 You need _realistic test data[^1]_ in several formats such as CSV, JSON, SQL, TXT, and Excel to make sure your DLP Policies are working correctly especially after a significant change.

+_dataLossPrevention_ by Benoît H. Dicaire is shared with an [unlicense](LICENSE).
+For more information, please refer to <https://unlicense.org>.

 [^1]: Refer to the [sensitive information type entity definitions provided by Microsoft](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitive-information-type-entity-definitions?view=o365-worldwide) for more information about the required structure.

 ## Datasets